neontribe/www/src/data/case-studies/place2be.md

 ---
 title: 'Evidence-based development of Parenting Smart, a repository for digital parenting advice'
-description: ' Research, prototype, and build an online service that supports parents nationwide by expanding the reach of Place2Be’s knowledge and expertise.'
+description: 'Research, prototype, and build an online service that supports parents nationwide by expanding the reach of Place2Be’s knowledge and expertise.'
 slug: 'place2be-case-study'
 customer: 'Place2Be'
 categories: 'Discovery, Alpha, Beta, Live'
 statistic: 'A Net Promoter score of ‘41% - Great’'
-image: images/arc-case-study-image.png
+image: images/parenting-smart-phone.png
 problem: |
 introduction: |